FarronF/limerick-council-meetings/meetings/2023/02/16-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 19th Januay 2023.md

 ongoing issues with the water supply in Doon.
 The Director of Services also agreed to

-discuss this with Anne Peters (Senior Engineer, Water Services).--- **Grants**
+discuss this with Anne Peters (Senior Engineer, Water Services).
+---
+**Grants**

 The Elected Members wished to thank Sarah McCutcheon (Executive Archeologist), Tom